ZZZEPOCHE/report-meta-analysis-of-llm-conversation-thread/README.md

 ---

-If the **Grounded-Profile-Auditor** were adopted by AI labs for professional implementation, the ramp schedule would shift from a "Static Release" to a rigorous **Deployment & Integration Lifecycle**.
+If a proposed **Grounded-Profile-Auditor** were adopted by AI labs for professional implementation, the ramp schedule would shift from a "Static Release" to a rigorous **Deployment & Integration Lifecycle**.

 ### 📅 PROPOSED PRODUCTION RAMP SCHEDULE (Lab Implementation)